 Indicator 16.
-Average time taken to investigate enforcement cases "Good" "Fair" "Improvement needed" Target to be benchmarked Target to be benchmarked Target to be benchmarked which is to investigate each enforcement case within 5 days of the date of the complaint.
+Average time taken to investigate enforcement cases "Good" "Fair" "Improvement needed" Target to be benchmarked Target to be benchmarked Target to be benchmarked

-Authority's performance 4 This average time-scale is in accordance with the Councils approved enforcement procedure
+This average time-scale is in accordance with the Councils approved enforcement procedure which is to investigate each enforcement case within 5 days of the date of the complaint.